day8/re-frame/README.md

 (println @ratom2)    ;; ==>  {:b 0}    ;; ratom2 is result of {:b (:a @app-db)}
 (println @ratom3)    ;; ==> "World"    ;; ratom3 is automatically updated too.

-;; cleanup
-(dispose ratom2)
-(dispose ratom3)
 ```

-So, `reaction` wraps a computation, and returns a `ratom`.
-Whenever the "inputs" to the computation change, the computation is rerun to calculate a new value, which is then `reset!` into the `ratom`.
-The "inputs" to the computation are any ratoms which are dereferenced during execution of the computation.
+So, `reaction` wraps a computation, and puts the result in a returned `ratom`.
+Whenever the "inputs" to the computation change, the computation is rerun to calculate a new value, which is then `reset!` into the returned `ratom`.
+The "inputs" to the computation are any ratoms dereferenced during execution of the computation.

 While the mechanics are different, this is similar in intent to `lift' in [Elm] and `defc=` in [hoplon].

 So, in FRP terms, a `reaction` will produce a "stream" of values, accessible via the ratom it returns.
 The returned ratom is a `computed observable`.

-The way that reagent harnesses these two building blocks is a delight.

-Okay, that was all important background information.
-Let's get back with the diagram.
+Okay, so that was all important background information.
+Back to the diagram ...

 ### The Components